MaLiHa1321/inventory-management-system/README.md

 - Admin can visualized the users and shop manager.
 - Admin can manage the shop and manage ther product.

+# Unique Features
+- Website light and dark theme are added for better web interface.
+- User can send message from contact page and the message is directly go to the admin orginal email.

 # technology I used
 - javascript
 - Tailwind css